zenika-open-source/immutadot/README.md

 ### Exhaustive and yet extensible

-immutad●t comes with a large set of built-in utilities, mostly based on [lodash](https://lodash.com/).
+immutad●t comes with a large set of built-in utilities, mostly based on [ES2015+](https://mdn.io/JavaScript/Reference).
+You can also find a package called [immutadot-lodash](https://github.com/Zenika/immutadot/tree/master/packages/immutadot-lodash) with some of [lodash](https://lodash.com/)'s utilities.
 You haven't found what you're looking for?
-Do it yourself with the `convert` feature.
+Do it yourself with the [`convert`](https://zenika.github.io/immutadot/immutadot/1.0/core.html#.convert) feature.

 ### Learning curve

-If you are already familiar with [lodash](https://lodash.com/) and [ES2015+](https://github.com/tc39/ecma262#ecmascript) then you should be able to use immutad●t quickly.
+If you are already familiar with [ES2015+](https://mdn.io/JavaScript/Reference) and [lodash](https://lodash.com/) then you should be able to use immutad●t quickly.

 ## Installation